SCORPIA2004/STARS-Autologger/README.md

 # STARS-Autologger
-Automatically signs you into STARS
+Python script to automatically sign you into STARS.
+Made using Python and Selenium